 Our visitors from St. Mary’s Church (Father Peter, Father Bill and Mrs Matthews) regularly lead our worship to help us to reinforce our understanding of each value as they share stories from the Bible.
 Children have opportunities to plan, prepare and lead worship for the whole school through class assemblies.

 The Values we explore and strive to live by are:

 We believe these values are empowering our pupils to develop their spirituality and guiding them in personal development as effective learners and good citizens.
 For more information please view the Christian Values for Schools website or our Values Powerpoint for Parents.

-During the Spring term we will be revisiting and further exploring the value of Justice and Peace.
+During the Autumn term we will be revisiting and further exploring the value of Endurance and Compassion.